Check out these injection molds factory images:

 Expertise gained from the A-12 system convinced the Air Force that flying the SR-71 safely required two crew members, a pilot and a Reconnaissance Systems Officer (RSO).
 The RSO operated with the wide array of monitoring and defensive systems installed on the airplane.
 This gear incorporated a sophisticated Electronic Counter Measures (ECM) technique that could jam most acquisition and targeting radar.
 In addition to an array of sophisticated, higher-resolution cameras, the aircraft could also carry equipment created to record the strength, frequency, and wavelength of signals emitted by communications and sensor devices such as radar.
 The SR-71 was made to fly deep into hostile territory, avoiding interception with its tremendous speed and higher altitude.
 It could operate safely at a maximum speed of Mach 3.three at an altitude a lot more than sixteen miles, or 25,908 m (85,000 ft), above the earth.
 The crew had to wear pressure suits comparable to these worn by astronauts.
 These suits were essential to shield the crew in the occasion of sudden cabin stress loss even though at operating altitudes.

-To climb and cruise at supersonic speeds, the Blackbird’s Pratt &amp Whitney J-58 engines were created to operate continuously in afterburner.
-Even though this would appear to dictate higher fuel flows, the Blackbird in fact achieved its greatest &quotgas mileage,&quot in terms of air nautical miles per pound of fuel burned, throughout the Mach 3+ cruise.
+To climb and cruise at supersonic speeds, the Blackbird’s Pratt & Whitney J-58 engines were created to operate continuously in afterburner.
+Even though this would appear to dictate higher fuel flows, the Blackbird in fact achieved its greatest "gas mileage," in terms of air nautical miles per pound of fuel burned, throughout the Mach 3+ cruise.
 A common Blackbird reconnaissance flight might need many aerial refueling operations from an airborne tanker.
 Each and every time the SR-71 refueled, the crew had to descend to the tanker’s altitude, typically about six,000 m to 9,000 m (20,000 to 30,000 ft), and slow the airplane to subsonic speeds.
 As velocity decreased, so did frictional heat.
 This cooling effect triggered the aircraft’s skin panels to shrink significantly, and those covering the fuel tanks contracted so a lot that fuel leaked, forming a distinctive vapor trail as the tanker topped off the Blackbird.
 As soon as the tanks have been filled, the jet’s crew disconnected from the tanker, relit the afterburners, and again climbed to higher altitude.

 Air Force pilots flew the SR-71 from Kadena AB, Japan, throughout its operational career but other bases hosted Blackbird operations, as well.
 The 9th SRW sometimes deployed from Beale AFB, California, to other locations to carryout operational missions.
 Cuban missions have been flown directly from Beale.
 The SR-71 did not commence to operate in Europe until 1974, and then only temporarily.
 In 1982, when the U.S. Air Force based two aircraft at Royal Air Force Base Mildenhall to fly monitoring mission in Eastern Europe.